Vialon17/RainmeterSkins/README.md

 __Rainmete__ is a tool program to flow ur Windows and make ur Windows desktop individuation.

 The messy desktop?
 The bland icon?
 The awful UI design?
-Maybe u need Rainmeter to make ur computer active. 💖
+Maybe u need Rainmeter to make ur computer more individual. 💖

 ## Before Start

-You should install [Rainmeter](https://www.rainmeter.net/) firstly, and it's better to make Rainmeter start with Windows beacause this program just needs a little resource to run effectively.
+You should install [Rainmeter](https://www.rainmeter.net/) firstly, and it's better to add it to Startup applications beacause this program just needs a little resource to run effectively.

 Add a shortcut into The startup folder.
 Its path:`C:\Users\$USERNAME$\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`

-_I usually use rm on Windows so I don't know its Linux version.
-U can visit [RM BBS](https://bbs.rainmeter.cn/) or [TieBa](https://tieba.baidu.com/f?kw=rainmeter) for help. ***And u can find more interesting skins on them!!!*** BTW._
+_Rainmeter don't support Linux OS or Mac.
+But maybe u can google some similar application, BTW._

 ## Simple Use